muru/cs715/specrtl/asgn4-srtl-arm-md/arm-a-woc.md

 )

-;;---------------------------------------------------------------------------
-;; Attributes

-;; Processor type.
-This is created automatically from arm-cores.def.
 (include "arm-tune.md")

-; IS_THUMB is set to 'yes' when we are generating Thumb code, and 'no' when ; generating ARM code.
-This is used to control the length of some insn ; patterns that share the same RTL in both ARM and Thumb code.
 //Pattern#5
 (define_attr "is_thumb" "no,yes" (const (symbol_ref "thumb_code")))

-; IS_ARCH6 is set to 'yes' when we are generating code form ARMv6.
 //Pattern#6
 (define_attr "is_arch6" "no,yes" (const (symbol_ref "arm_arch6")))

-; IS_THUMB1 is set to 'yes' iff we are generating Thumb-1 code.
 //Pattern#7
 (define_attr "is_thumb1" "no,yes" (const (symbol_ref "thumb1_code")))

-;; Operand number of an input operand that is shifted.
-Zero if the ;; given instruction does not shift one of its input operands.
 //Pattern#8
 (define_attr "shift" "" (const_int 0))

-; Floating Point Unit.
-If we only have floating point emulation, then there ; is no point in scheduling the floating point insns.
-(Well, for best ; performance we should try and group them together).
 //Pattern#9
 (define_attr "fpu" "none,vfp"
   (const (symbol_ref "arm_fpu_attr")))

-; LENGTH of an instruction (in bytes)
 //Pattern#10
 (define_attr "length" ""
   (const_int 4))

-; The architecture which supports the instruction (or alternative).
-; This can be "a" for ARM, "t" for either of the Thumbs, "32" for ; TARGET_32BIT, "t1" or "t2" to specify a specific Thumb mode.  "v6" ; for ARM or Thumb-2 with arm_arch6, and nov6 for ARM without ; arm_arch6.
-This attribute is used to compute attribute "enabled", ; use type "any" to enable an alternative in all cases.
 //Pattern#11
 (define_attr "arch" "any,a,t,32,t1,t2,v6,nov6,onlya8,neon_onlya8,nota8,neon_nota8,iwmmxt,iwmmxt2"
   (const_string "any"))